saismeesaimonsaimes/BEEmaker/README.md

 # BEEmaker
-A tool used for making BEE2.4 packages
+BEEmaker is a tool designed to make BEE2.4 UCPs (User Created Packages).